isc-projects/stork/doc/install.rst

    machine ping over TLS: OK
    registration completed successfully

-Unlike the :ref:`register-agent-token-cloudsmith`, this registration method does not require approval via the web UI.
-The machine should be already listed among the authorized machines.
+Unlike with :ref:`register-agent-token-cloudsmith`, this registration method does not require approval via the web UI.
+The machine should already be listed among the authorized machines.

 .. _register-agent-token-script:

-Installation with a Script and Registration with an Agent Token
+Installation With a Script and Registration With an Agent Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes installing an agent using a script and packages downloaded from
+This section describes how to install an agent using a script and packages downloaded from
-the ``Stork Server`` and performing the agent's registration using an agent token.
+the ``Stork Server`` and perform the agent's registration using an agent token.
 It
-is an interactive procedure alternative to the procedure described in
+is an interactive alternative to the procedure described in
 :ref:`register-agent-token-cloudsmith`.

 Start the interactive registration procedure following the steps in
-the :ref:`register-server-token-script`.
+the :ref:`register-server-token-script` section.

 In the agent machine's terminal, a prompt for a server token is presented: